SumoLogic/sumologic-documentation/docs/metrics/metrics-dpm.md

  1. **Total Ingest Data Points**.
 The total number of data points ingested during the previous hour.
 The green up arrow indicates the total is higher than the previous hour, and a red down arrow indicates the total is lower than the previous hour.
 This lets you see at a glance whether volume rates are rising or falling.
  1. **Ingest DPM**.
 The data points per minute (DPM) ingested during the previous hour.
  1. **Predicted ingestion tomorrow**.
 The total number of data points predicted to be ingested during the next 24 hours.
 Sumo Logic uses past data ingestion trends to make predictions.
  1. **Top 100 DPM by Metric**.
-The top Metric names that have the highest Data points ingested.
+The top metric names that have the highest data points ingested.
 Click a specific metric on the diagram to see a breakdown of ingest for that metric.
  1. **Top 100 DPM by Dimension**.
 The top data points per minute ingested by dimension.
 A _dimension_ refers to metadata that uniquely identifies what the metric measures.
 For example, `_sourceCategory`, `sourceName`, `_collector`, and `container` are examples of dimensions.
 Click a dimension on the diagram to see a breakdown of ingest.
  1. **Top 100 DPM by Content Type**.
 The top data points per minute by content type.
 Click a content type on the diagram to see a breakdown of ingest.
  1. **Top 100 DPM by Source**.
 The top data points per minute by source.
 Click a source on the diagram to see a breakdown of ingest.